 What is Gazundering?

 We are all familiar with the notorious method known as gazumping, in which a house seller accepts an offer for their property despite having already sold it to another party (subject to contracts being exchanged).
 But not all estate agents act unethically.
-Try and avoid being gazundered.
+T

 Is it legal to gazunder?